Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 resources for a new instance of fpga_bridge which isolates the parent from child fpga_region.
 This new instance of fpga_bridge will be used when a xclbin image is loaded on the child fpga_region.
-After the xclbin image is downloaded to the fpga_region, a partition instance is created for the fpga_region using the device tree obtained as part of xclbin.
+After the xclbin image is downloaded to the fpga_region, a group instance is created for the fpga_region using the device tree obtained as part of xclbin.
 If this device tree defines any child interfaces then it can trigger the creation of fpga_bridge and fpga_region for the next region in the chain.